nferraro-roofing/coffee-maker/README.md

             * never added the concept of a coffee ground holder
         * CoffeePot, WarmerPlate, WaterReservoir's settings are not final due to the bus message thing
 * Tag as version 1 & release officially via github
-    * Cleanup old packages and such too
+    * Cleanup old packages, commits and such too
+    * Go over the other github features in my repo and see what I can add some polish to

 # The Mark IV Special Coffee Maker [Problem statement - taken from Uncle Bob's [article] (http://objectmentor.com/resources/articles/CoffeeMaker.pdf)]